Kent keep cool to beat Lancs and win One-Day Cup

 Lancashire looked likely winners when Keaton Jennings (72) and Steven Croft (72) were in full flow.

-Croft went to a superb catch from Alex Blake as they were all out for 285.
+But Croft went to a superb catch from Alex Blake as they fell short on 285.

-Man of the match Evison, who also took two wickets, including the key scalp of Dane Vilas, then raced in from deep mid-wicket to pull off another blinder to remove George Lavelle, before Nathan Gilchrist ended Danny Lamb's resistance on the square-leg boundary.
+While Blake's amazing catch turned the contest, man of the match Evison, who also took two wickets, including the key scalp of Dane Vilas, then raced in from deep mid-wicket to pull off another blinder to remove George Lavelle.

+Nathan Gilchrist ended Danny Lamb's spirited late resistance with a third stunner on the square-leg boundary.

-It was in stark contrast to Lancashire's sloppy fielding as Kent were allowed to post their fifth 300-plus total in nine matches in this season's competition.
+It was in stark contrast to Lancashire's sloppy fielding and their own failure to take chances as Kent were allowed to post their fifth 300-plus total in nine matches in this season's competition.

-Darren Stevens, playing his final game for Kent at the age of 46, chipped in with an unbeaten 33 and eight overs for 44 - but he was off the field nursing an injury when Kent finally secured victory to bring an end to their unwanted sequence of eight straight List A final defeats.
+Darren Stevens, playing almost certainly his final game for Kent at the age of 46, chipped in with an unbeaten 33 and sent down eight pretty tidy overs for 44.

+But he was off the field nursing a groin injury when Kent finally secured victory to bring an end to their unwanted sequence of eight straight List A final defeats.

+And, on a day when 20-year-old all-rounder Evison was Kent's main man and finished off the contest, it was almost a symbolic handing over of the reins.

+While it took a shift from Lord's to Trent Bridge to end Kent's losing streak, Lancashire have not won a List A Trophy since 1998.
+And, having lost the T20 Blast to Hampshire at Edgbaston in July, it brought a bad end to an already grim week, in which their docking of six points for repeated on-field disciplinary offences effectively also ended their County Championship bid.